 “The key to building future-proofed, energy-efficient data centres is securing a full understanding and agreement of requirements from all parties at the outset and then incorporating these into the building design, systems selection and construction methodology from the concept stage onwards.
 For me, that is the true definition of value engineering and is absolutely vital as the ability to positively influence the outcome of any project without significantly impacting on costs diminishes as it progresses,” Brendan explains.
 “Data centres generally comprise up to 150 different systems, so changing even one of these at a late stage will have major cost implications.”

-For example, one of PM Group’s most recent projects, a 6,000 sq. m.
+For example, one of PM Group’s projects, a 6,000 sq. m.
 100MW facility in Ireland, has been recognised by the European Commission’s Sustainable Energy Europe Campaign as a best practice example of innovative environmental sustainability design and is 50% more energy efficient than comparable data centres built just three years ago.
 In addition to the almost exclusive use of free air cooling, boosted by Ireland’s low ambient air temperature (a key selling point in Ireland Inc.’s bid to attract related inward investment), the design also facilitates improved hardware utilisation, reduced water and electricity usage and lower waste material production.

 Innovative systems to boost sustainability

 “Data centre energy consumption is traditionally divided equally between server power and building cooling systems.
 However, industry studies indicate that up to 76% of facilities are actually overcooled and are, therefore, energy-inefficient, so the scope for major savings through the innovative use at concept phase of air, water and electricity resources to drive Power Utilisation Effectiveness (PUE), boost sustainability and reduce costs is significant,” Roe points out.